Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing

-We can construct single prediction intervals for each vector $W_k$ as it is described in Section~\ref{sec:single}.
-The problem of multiple testing (the problem of large FWER, which can be much larger than the given significance level $\alpha$) can be solved similar to the approach of Tukey (HSD) applied to post-hoc comparisons in ANOVA.
-That is, we can construct a test, which is based on the distribution of maximum of standardized contributions $p_k$.
-If this test rejects the null-hypothesis, then all frequencies, which lies beyond the corrected prediction intervals are considered as significant.
-For this approach, FWER = $\alpha$.
+We can construct single prediction intervals for the contribution of each vector $W_k$ as it is described in Section~\ref{sec:single}.
+The problem of multiple testing (the problem of FWER, which can be much larger than the given significance level $\alpha$) can be solved by means of the Bonferroni correction.
+However, if the Bonferroni correction is used, the test becomes conservative (FWER is less than $\alpha$).
+To obtain an exact test, an approach similar to that of Tukey's HSD applied to post hoc comparisons in ANOVA can be considered.
+That is, we can construct a test, which is based on the distribution of the maximum of the standardized contributions $p_k$.
+If this test rejects the null hypothesis, then all frequencies, which correspond to the projection vectors with the contribution lying outside the corrected prediction intervals, are considered significant.
+Thus, we can talk about the significance of a frequency if put into correspondence projection vectors and frequencies.
+Note that for this approach, FWER is equal to $\alpha$.

-Let us consider the approach, which was described in \cite{Boyarov2012} in the framework of Monte Carlo SSA.
-We present the one-tailed version of the criterion.